-For 25 years, The TMJ Association's advocacy efforts have resulted in congressional report language in which funding committees communicate to federal agencies, such as the National Institutes of Health (NIH), that our elected officials are concerned about the plight of TMD patients and propose initiatives needed to improve their health care and lives.
-These directives have a powerful influence on the decisions made by government agencies.
-In the case of TMD we are talking primarily about, the components of the NIH.
-We have established personal contacts with congressional staff and elected representatives and garnered their support by reporting regularly on the state of TMD research and letting them know what we, the patients, need.
-It is gratifying to report that Congress responds to the needs of TMD patients and tracks the progress the NIH has made on their behalf.
+Each year for 27 years, The TMJ Association's advocacy efforts have resulted in congressional report language.
+This report language lets the National Institutes of Health (NIH) know that elected officials are concerned that the research needs of TMJ patients should be addressed.
+These directives should have a powerful influence on the decisions made by government agencies.
+It is gratifying to report that Congress responds to the needs of TMJ patients and tracks the progress the NIH has made on their behalf.

 For these devastating conditions we want the best science this country has to offer and we are fortunate to have the support of members of the Senate Labor, Health and Human Services, Education and Related Services Appropriations Subcommittee, responsible for funding the National Institutes of Health (NIH).
 This support deserves our thanks; take a moment to send a note of appreciation to the committee members.

-Report Language appearing in the FY2019 Appropriations Bills:
+Report Language appearing in the FY2020 Appropriations Bills: